Kasprowy Wierch: Geography

 The mountain is at the crossroads of four crests, two of which coincide with footpaths, incorporating steps, bounding Poland and Slovakia and in times without snow the steep paths heading into both countries south and north are quite easily traversable.
-The slight apex of the four steep crests (peak itself) is just north of the border, which is deemed to be a straight line relative to the two dominant ridges.
+The peak itself is just north of the border, which is deemed to be a straight line relative to the two dominant ridges.

 Crossing the border between Poland and Slovakia is not restricted, since both countries are members of the Schengen area.
-Users of the cable car change cars midway in their ascent/descent, at mount Myślenicke Turnie.
-At the top station is a large restaurant/café/information office building with further ski lifts outside.
+Users of the cable car change cars midway in their ascent/descent, at Mount Myślenicke Turnie.
+At the top station is a restaurant and information office building with further ski lifts outside.

-The mountain is very popular among hikers from Poland, because of its easy accessibility, both on foot and by the cable car.
-However, it's much less visited from the Slovak side, because the ascent from the nearest settlement in Slovakia involves a lengthy (17 km) approach up a remote valley Tichá dolina.
+The mountain is popular among hikers from Poland, because of its easy accessibility, both on foot and by the cable car.
+However, it is much less visited from the Slovak side, because the ascent from the nearest settlement in Slovakia involves a lengthy (17 km) approach up a remote valley Tichá dolina.